shahmal1yev/gcollection/README.md

 ## License

-`GenericCollection` is licensed under the MIT License.
+This project is licensed under the MIT License.
+For more information, see the [LICENSE](https://opensource.org/license/MIT).

 ## Contact